 However when the messengers lamented that Mother Earth would die if Bindi didn’t return to her and the whole creation would come to an end.
 The God of Death was in a dilemma then.
 He then agreed for a compromise to save the creation and Mother Earth.
 He said that Bindi would spend first half of her time on Earth and the other half in the underworld.
 Ever since then, when Bindi comes back, Mother Earth is full of happiness and there is greenery everywhere.
 Sarhul is celebrated for Bindi’s return.

-During the festival Sal flowers are brought to the sarna (sacred grove) and the priest propitiates all the gods of the tribes.
+During the festival Sal flowers are brought to the sarna (sacred grove) and the pahaan (adivasi priest) propitiates all the gods of the tribes.
 A sarna is a cluster of trees where the adivasis would worship in various occasions.
 Such a grove among many others must house at least five sal trees also known as sorjum, held very sacred by the tribals.
 It is a worship of the village deity who is considered to be the protector of the tribes.
 People sing and dance a lot when the new flowers appear.
 The deities are worshiped with saal flowers.

 Tribes all across Jharkhand celebrate this festival with great fervor and joy.
-Tribal men, women and children dress up in colorful and ethnic attires and perform traditional dances.
+It is believed that after this festival the earth becomes fertile and the process of sowing is started.
+Tribal men, women and children dress up in colorful and ethnic attires and perform Sarhul dances.
 They also drink a locally made rice-beer, called Handia, brewed out of a concoction of rice, water and some tree leaves and then dance around the tree.

 Although being a tribal festival, Sarhul is not restricted to a particular section of Indian society.
 People from other faith and community like the Hindus, the Muslims, the Christians take part in greeting the dancing crowd.
 Sarhul presents a perfect example of collective celebration, where everyone is a participant.
 It’s a state holiday in Jharkhand.